-IntroductionHealthcare Billing and Management Association (HBMA) is committed to offering education, networking opportunities and management resources to assist members to effectively manage the business of third-party medical billing.
+IntroductionHealthcare Business Management Association (HBMA) is committed to offering education, networking opportunities and management resources to assist members in effectively managing the business of third-party medical billing.

 HBMA seeks individuals interested in presenting a topic applicable to the business of Medical Billing as well as Management of the billing office.
 HBMA requests your assistance in offering high-quality educational programming.
-We are currently accepting proposals for the following conferences:The Process
+We are currently accepting proposals for the following:

 Selected applicants will be contacted by an HBMA Education Committee member for a phone interview.

 Submissions are reviewed based on the following criteria:

 - Clarity, quality, and organization of ideas

 - Speaker's experience and knowledge of the subject matter